top of page

 Sir 26:12

 • That means she will desire to commit fornication or operate in the works of the spirit of Fornication in some way with different men so a father must implement protocols to keep her from shaming herself.
-Thankfully not all women are given to the spirit of Fornication to their shame as some will choose differently and thoses righteous women will keep themselves from being defiled not letting the serpent deceive them nor straying from their fathers house to be protected by him and keep them pure in preparation for marriage:
+Thankfully, not all women are given to the spirit of Fornication to their shame, as some will choose differently; and those righteous women will keep themselves from being defiled, not letting the serpent deceive them nor straying from their father's house to be protected by him, keeping themselves pure in preparation for marriage or as their father's virgins, honoring his house and name lest they stain his nobility:

 4Macc 18:4-6